-- Driveway locations are to be shown on the grading drawings for all non-standard situations such as along curves, at the ends of cul-de-sacs or adjacent to curb inlet catchbasins. - Conflicts with surface utilities including streetlights, transformers, utility vaults, fire hydrants and catchbasins are to be avoided. - Driveways are to be in accordance with Figure 9.4 "Standard Single and Double Driveway Entrance". - The maximum residential driveway width at the property limit is to be 6.0m.
+- Driveway locations are to be shown on the grading drawings for all non-standard situations such as along curves, at the ends of cul-de-sacs or adjacent to twin inlet catch basins. - Conflicts with surface utilities including streetlights, transformers, utility vaults, fire hydrants and catch basins are to be avoided. - Driveways are to be in accordance with Figure R-11 "Single Family Driveway Entrances with Boulevard", and/or R-12 "Standard for Single and Double Driveway Entrance (Urban)". - The maximum residential driveway width at the property limit is to be 6.0m. - Industrial, Commercial, and Institutional driveways must have an asphalt entrance.